42Crunch/resources/kubernetes-guides/Minikube/README.md

         REGISTRY_PASSWORD=<your_access_token>
     ```

-    >Remember that **only registered users** on [42Crunch Platform](https://platform.42crunch.com) have the access to download the Docker images.\
-    >If you have an existing user but cannot access the Docker image, please contact support@42crunch.com.
+    >Remember that **only registered users** on [42Crunch Platform](https://platform.42crunch.com) have the access to download the Docker images.
+If you have access to the 42Crunch platform but cannot access the Docker image, please open a ticket at : https://support.42crunch.com.

 ### Step 3 - Deploy the API Firewall